lijyze/scroll-offset/README.md

 ## Usage

+1. Define a distance you like in setting tab.
+2. Enjoy it!

-You can simply config the distance you want in config tab with a fixed pixel or a percentage of height of content
+You can set the distance to either a fixed distance with unit in `px` or a relative distance to the height of the content area.

 ## Notice